 Once we were settled at anchor we got a message from Rita and Sten Mathews who we'd met up with for dinner when we were anchored at Varkiza.
 They were also heading north up the Evia channel to their chosen winter haul out destination and they were planning on anchoring at Porto Rafti that evening.
 Perfect, another chance to catch up and this time we would enjoy sundowners in the cockpit of A B Sea.

 Rita and Sten left the anchorage the following morning, but we were staying one more day to catch up with Nikos.
 It's always great spending time with him as we never know where the conversation will go because he's so knowledgeable on so many subjects.
+The next hop

 The next day was another windless day and we made good time heading north east through the southern section of the Evia channel to drop anchor at Strongilo, a small bay with good holding on a sandy bottom and water so clear that we didn't need to dive the anchor to check if it was dug in.
 A quick look over the side rails and we could see what remained visible of it buried in the sand 5 metres (16.5 feet) below A B Sea.